kismetwireless/kismet-docs/howto/pineapple-tetra.md

 $ cp -R ~/src/kismet/packaging/openwrt/kismet-2018-tetra ~/src/openwrt-master-tetra/package/network
 ```

-Where, of course, you want to copy from your checked out Kismet code to the checked out OpenWRT Tetra code; your directories might be different.
+Where, of course, you want to copy from your checked-out Kismet code to the checked-out OpenWRT Tetra code; your directories might be different.

 ## Install libprotoc-c